SergiusIW/collider-rs/README.md

 on the other hand, means that the time of collision is determined very precisely, and the user is not restricted to a fixed time-stepping method.
 There are currently two kinds of shapes supported by Collider: circles and rectangles.
-The user specifies the positions and velocites of these shapes, which they can update at any time, and Collider will solve for the precise times of collision and separation.
+The user specifies the positions and velocities of these shapes, which they can update at any time, and Collider will solve for the precise times of collision and separation.